erdemiraysu/PISA/README.md

 The repo includes:

-1. Jupyter notebook file: All of the relationships explored are stored in 'exploration_template.ipynb'.
+1. Jupyter notebook file: All of the relationships explored are stored in `exploration_template.ipynb`.
 The notebook file first explores every variable independently and then proceeds to the bivariate and multivariate explorations.
-2. A smaller subset of the dataset stored in CSV: 'pisa_small.csv'
+2. A smaller subset of the dataset stored in CSV: `pisa_small.csv`
-3. A slide deck presentation focusing on the main findings: 'slide_deck_template.slides'
+3. A slide deck presentation focusing on the main findings: `slide_deck_template.slides`

 ## Summary of Findings